Are You Interested In Jamboree 2021?

 - Go to my.scouting you must use google chrome or firefox for the site to work

 - This account will take 24 to 48 hours to sync.
 Do not move on to the jamboree application until your account is active.

-- To verify your account is active; try to login.
+- After 24 to 48 hours, to verify your account is active; try to login.
 Any type of an error message indicates your account is not active and you should contact Janelle at the Center for Scouting 507-387-3123 or 507-387-0291

 - Once your account is active verify all information is correct; this step is very important.